Rudolph Christ: Career

 By 1766, when he was sixteen years of age, Christ had moved to the American colony of the Province of North Carolina, where he was working as an apprentice for compatriot Gottfried Aust, master potter in Bethabara.
 It is believed there was a lot of friction between them throughout their careers.

 Christ moved to Salem, Province of North Carolina, in 1789, after the death of Aust.
 He remained there until his retirement in 1821.
 He held several civic roles, including being on the Congregation Council and the Aufseher Collegium.

-His press-molded figural bottle has become the a much sought-after form of the North Carolina Moravian pottery.
+His press-molded figural bottle has become a notable form of North Carolina Moravian pottery.

 In 2016, Christ's kiln in Old Salem was excavated.

 Personal life

 In 1780, Christ married Elisabeth Oesterlein, who founded Salem Academy.
 They had five children together: Anna Elizabeth, Benigna Elizabeth, Friedrich Jacob, Johann Rudolph and Anna Sulamith.
 Each child died very young, with Friedrich living the longest (to the age of 8).

-He became a widower upon the death of Elizabeth in 1802, aged 53.
+Christ became a widower upon the death of Elizabeth in 1802, aged 53.
 He remarried, to Anna Christina Blum, in 1803.
 They had four children: Anna, Jacob Rudolph, Traugott Frederick and one who died at birth.